bicpi/deployer/README.md

 * git
 * wget

 Deployer depends on some Symfony components.
-All dependencies are usally resolved and installed by [Composer](http://getcomposer.org) as you'll see below.
+All dependencies are usually resolved and installed by [Composer](http://getcomposer.org) as you'll see below.

 ### Clone the Deployer git repository